 On Sunday, we hiked the park's trails in search of rare bird species and saw several birds along the way.

-Our first and only other visit to Choke Canyon was about 12 years ago and quite different than this trip for two primary reasons.
-First, they closed the camping area below the dam, where we had camped before, and had seen many Vermillion Flycatchers as well as many other species of birds that made that part of the Frio river their home.
-Second, the once lush "Bird Sanctuary", located in the Calliham Unit camping area, was no longer being maintained by volunteers and or park staff and there were no birds to be seen.
+Our first and only other visit to Choke Canyon was about 12 years ago and quite different from this trip for two primary reasons.
+First, they closed the camping area below the dam, where we had camped before, and had seen many Vermilion Flycatchers as well as many other species of birds that made that part of the Frio river their home.
+Second, the once lush "Bird Sanctuary," located in the Calliham Unit camping area, was no longer being maintained by volunteers and or park staff and there were no birds to be seen.

 We saw several wild turkeys while driving the park roads and hiking the park's trails.
 Despite the disappointments with bird habitat, we had a great time and still managed to spot the following birds during our two-night stay:

-By the way, I never saw another Vermillion Flycatcher.
+By the way, I never saw another Vermilion Flycatcher.
 Note to self: always keep your camera handy and don't pass up on picture taking opportunities.

 On Monday morning, we packed up and headed south down Highway 281 through Falfurrias, Encino, and Red Gate towards Mission, Texas.
 The fields of Bluebonnets faded as we drove south, and were replaced by Nodding Thistle, Lantana, and other assorted wildflowers.